hnw/switchbot-actions/README.md

 > After modifying `/etc/switchbot-actions/config.yaml`, you can apply the changes without restarting the service by sending a `SIGHUP` signal.
 >
 > ```bash
-> sudo kill -HUP $(systemctl show --value --property MainPID switchbot-actions.service)
+> sudo systemctl kill -s HUP switchbot-actions.service
 > ```

 ## Usage